nvzqz/minimal-mistakes/_pages/about.md

     caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 ---

 My name is Nikolai Vazquez and I enjoy creating.
-The channels through which I do this are software, graphic design, and music.
+I channel my creativity through software development, graphic design, and music performance.

 > "If something makes you happy, pursue it regardless of how lousy you may be."
 > --- Me